App Annie: Mobile game and app spending will grow 25% to $112 billion in 2020

 New app habits

 Top markets driving growth for iOS include the U.S., Japan, and the United Kingdom.
 In the past, the top drivers were the U.S., China, and Japan.
-Top markets for growth in spending on Google Play included the U.S., South Korea, and Germany — with South Korea and Germany taking Japan and the UK’s place in terms of growth in Google Play spend from 2018 to 2019.
+Top markets for growth in spending on Google Play included the U.S., South Korea, and Germany — with South Korea and Germany taking Japan and the U.K.’s place in terms of growth in Google Play spend from 2018 to 2019.

 In terms of categories, 71 cents of every dollar went to games across iOS and Google Play combined — with spending accelerated by this year’s boom in mobile gaming.
-Among non-gaming categories of apps, in-app subscriptions drove the most growth.
+Among nongaming categories of apps, in-app subscriptions drove the most growth.
 Top categories for growth were games, photo and video, and social networking on iOS.
 On Google Play, it was games, entertainment, and social.

 Mobile app and game downloads will hit 130 billion across iOS and Google Play in 2020, up 10% from a year earlier.
 COVID-19 catalyzed demand for digital solutions.
 Google Play grew faster overall, outnumbering iOS downloads by 160%.
 But both app stores grew 10% in downloads overall.

 Across both app stores, games increased their relative level of downloads, representing 40% and of total Google Play and iOS downloads in 2020.
 Games represented 45% of all Google Play downloads — up from 40% in 2019 — and 30% of all downloads on iOS, which remained constant from 2019.
-The biggest categories of growth globally were games, business and finance on Google Play and games, business and utilities on iOS.
+The biggest categories of growth globally were games, business and finance on Google Play and games, and business and utilities on iOS.
 On a country level, India, Brazil, and Indonesia were the largest contributors of growth in downloads on Google Play whereas the U.S., Japan, and Saudi Arabia saw the greatest growth in downloads on iOS.

 The total time spent rose 25% to 3.3 trillion hours on Android phones in 2020.
 Business app usage was up 200%, thanks to conferencing tools like Zoom Cloud Meetings.
 Tik Tok grew dramatically and it is set to break into a billion monthly active users in 2021.
 Disney+ grew dramatically and ranked fifth in consumer spending among non-gaming apps in 2020, thanks to shows like The Mandalorian and Mulan.
 Time spent in games on Android phones was up 35% compared to 2019.